CBCF Executive Order Tracker

 Introduction

-During the first week of his second term in office, President Donald Trump made history by issuing an unprecedented 36 executive orders.
-Executive orders are official directives issued by the President of the United States that allow the president to direct government operations and implement policy decisions without the need for congressional approval.
-These orders can rapidly shape policy and have far-reaching consequences, impacting communities and individuals across the nation.
-However, Congress still has tools at its disposal—through legislation, oversight, and public pressure—to challenge or limit the impact of executive actions.
-Further, courts can also review these orders to determine their legality and constitutionality, to ensure a system of checks and balances remains in place.
+Together, these tools allow the administration to rapidly reshape policy and have far-reaching consequences, impacting communities and individuals across the nation.
+However, Congress still has mechanisms at its disposal—through legislation, oversight, and public pressure—to challenge or limit the impact of these executive actions.
+Additionally, courts can review them to determine their legality and constitutionality, to ensure a system of checks and balances remains in place.

 How to Use the Tracker